top of page

 Different progestogens have different risk ratios for breast cancer.

-In women using HRT short-term, there were 3 extra cases per 10,000 for estrogen use and 9 extra cases per 10,000 for estrogen plus synthetic progestogen use.
+In women using combined HRT, there is apporixmately 8 extra cases per 10,000 for estrogen plus synthetic progestogen use.

-For women with a family history of breast cancer, their risk of breast cancer is the unchanged by use HRT.
+For women with a family history of breast cancer, their risk of breast cancer is the unchanged by use HRT, except in women who carry breast cancer genes.

 The risk for breast cancer is NOT seen in women using hormone replacement therapy during the first 7 years of use.

-Some recent studies have shown that vaginal estrogen cream use does not increase the risk of recurrence of breast cancer.
+Some recent studies have shown that vaginal estrogen cream use does not increase the risk of recurrence of breast cancer as vaginal estrogen is very low dose.

 Hormone replacement therapy or MHT is not recommended for women with certain conditions, or careful consideration about what forms of hormones can be used needs to be discussed.
 Certain conditions include: